AlPha0ne1/Note/Javascript/CASE in SQL.md

 SELECT * FROM exercise_logs;
 ```

-#You're calculating heart rate zones based on a 30-year-old person.
-The formula used:
+<h1>You're calculating heart rate zones based on a 30-year-old person.
+The formula used:</h1>

 Max Heart Rate = 220 - age = 220 - 30 = 190 bpm